ikno-the-box-guy/AUT-MiniCAD/README.md

 AUT-MiniCAD is a command based drawing tool made as an assignment for Automata.

-AUT-MiniCAD is written in python and uses pygame for all the rendering.
-Antlr4 is used to parse all user input.
+AUT-MiniCAD is written in Python and uses **Pygame** for rendering. **ANTLR4** is used to parse all user input.

+# Dependencies
+This project was made using **Python 3.12**.
+The required pip dependencies are listed in ``requirements.txt``.
+This project also relies on [tkinter](https://docs.python.org/3/library/tkinter.html), which usually comes bundled with Python, but may need to be installed separately in some cases.

 # Drawing Commands
+Note that all commands are case sensitive.

 ## Colors & Strokes

-- `FILL_COLOR c`
+- `FILL c`
   Sets the fill color for shapes.
 Use hex codes (e.g. `#FF0000`).

-- `BORDER_COLOR c`
+- `BORDER c`
   Sets the border (stroke) color for shapes and lines.

-- `STROKE_WIDTH px`
+- `WIDTH px`
   Sets the thickness of strokes and borders in pixels.

 - `CLEAR c`